luisc8487/application-design-patterns/README.md

     - Color coding provides quick visual feedback on the comparison outcome.

 ### How to Run the Project
-1.Clone the repository.
+1. Clone the repository.
-2.Open the `index.html` file in your preferred browser.
+2. Open the `index.html` file in your preferred browser.
-3.Enter the names of two movies in the input fields.
+3. Enter the names of two movies in the input fields.